 Peter Frost: Road Fee Assessment.
 Proposed forming a committee to make the fees paid equitable according to whether they have a paved road or not.
 He felt that those who still don't have paved roads shouldn't have to pay for increases in road maintenance.
-(Alexa Alemann moved to remove this at June BOD): Felt that he had a right to throw aggregate all over the stage because it was actually in a tray, and although it wafted all over the Recording Secretary's equipment, as mentioned in the minutes, it was his right to do that since his lungs are exposed to white lung then therefore she should have had to suffer her electronics being ruined in order for him to demonstrate why he shouldn't have to pay his road fees at the same rate as anyone else.
+Felt that he had a right to throw aggregate all over the stage because it was actually in a tray, and although it wafted all over the Recording Secretary's equipment, as mentioned in the minutes, it was his right to do that since his lungs are exposed to white lung then therefore she should have had to suffer her electronics being ruined in order for him to demonstrate why he shouldn't have to pay his road fees at the same rate as anyone else.
 Peter Frost moved to form an Equitable Use Road Fee Committee.
 Christian Pierson seconded the motion.
 Vote: Yes-58, No-29, Abstain-2.
-Motion carried.TRANSCRIBER QUESTION - Should this input be struck altogether because it was said in a previous Board meeting that Mr. Frost stated to a Judge during his lawsuit that he was not actually a member.
-If he is not a member, then does the null and void this Committee?
+Motion carried.